Design Thinking – What it is & Why it Works

 The Sweet Spot of Innovation — Two Kinds of Thinking

-There are three aspects which make product, service or solution design successful: desirability, feasibility, and viability.
+There are three aspects which make a product, service or solution design successful: desirability, feasibility, and viability.
 In design thinking, we balance them properly to find the sweet spot of innovation: their intersection.

 Desirability tests whether our innovation solves the right customer problem.

 Second, to be successful, it is not enough that the product or service is wanted.
 We must also be able to realize the service resp. the product.
 The feasibility of our solution is about whether or not we are able to implement it in an effective manner.
-Feasibility does not only affects our company’s operational capabilities to implement the product or service, but it also impacts the users’ experiences in a direct way.
+Feasibility not only affects our company’s operational capabilities to implement the product or service, but it also impacts the users’ experiences in a direct way.
 Remember the two sayings: "Be at the right time at the right place" and "Time must be appropriate."

 This holds especially for new technologies.
-IBM launched in 1992 the first touchscreen phone, Simon.
+IBM launched 1992 the first touchscreen phone, Simon.
 It flopped.
 In 1997 Apple released the Newton PDA, a then-revolutionary device that combined a calculator, a calendar, an address book, and a note-taking app.
 It used a resistive touchscreen to make selections and input text (via early handwriting recognition). the first touchscreen phone.
 It flopped also.
-It took 10 years more that the iPhone brought 2007 the success back home.
+It took 10 years more before the iPhone brought 2007 success back home.